TaitoUnited/full-stack-template/PROJECT.md

     /report             # report features
     ...bind app together...

 Similarly a large feature set may be split into multiple subfeatures.
-In the following example search contains multiple subfeatures (search/basic, search/advanced and search/results) that communicate with each other through search/common.
-Root of the search feature binds the subfeatures together to a full blown search.
+In the following example the search directory contains multiple subfeatures (search/basic, search/advanced and search/results) that communicate with each other through search/common.
+The root of the search directory binds the subfeatures together to a full blown search.

     /search
       /common           # common logic shared by basic, advanced and results